mesonbuild/meson/docs/markdown/Qt5-module.md

  - `uic_extra_arguments`, any additional arguments to `uic` (optional).
 Available since v0.49.0.
  - `rcc_extra_arguments`, any additional arguments to `rcc` (optional).
 Available since v0.49.0.
  - `dependencies`, dependency objects needed by moc.
 Available since v0.48.0.
+ - `sources`, a list of extra sources, which are added to the output unchaged.
+Deprecated in 0.59.0

 It returns an array of targets and sources to pass to a compilation target.